apache/hudi/rfc/rfc-76/rfc-76.md

    - no need for migration tools
  - When will we remove the existing behavior?
    - no affect to existing behavior

-## Test Plan

-New test classes to test the features `PartialCompaction` and `EventTimeBasedCompactionStrategy`.
-In those test cases, all RO tables and RT tables can be queried as expected, and the incremental and time travel queries work as expected.